 Membership in the Dead Artists Society (DAS) provides support for the Museum’s Deputy Director and Chief Curator Eik Kahng.
 DAS members enjoy exclusive early access exhibition and new acquisition previews, and special access to curators and conservators at museums locally, nationally, and abroad.
 DASii, the entry-level DAS curatorial support group, aims to provide more interactive events in and outside the Museum.

-Established in 1978, the Friends of Asian Art supports the Museum’s Asian Art programs in exhibition, acquisition, education, and publication.
+Friends of Asian Art support the Elizabeth Atkins Curator of Asian Art, Susan Tai, in developing the Museum’s Asian art collection and sponsoring related events.
+Established in 1978, the Friends of Asian Art support the Museum’s Asian Art programs in exhibition, acquisition, education, and publication.
 This group fosters a growing, vibrant community of individuals interested in the diverse culture and art of Asia.
-The "new" Friends of Asian Art continues to support the Museum's Asian art program and to assist the Elizabeth Atkins Curator of Asian Art, Susan Tai, in developing the Museum's Asian art collection and sponsoring related events.

-Focusing on the contemporary art scene, The Museum Contemporaries (TMC) aids our Curator of Contemporary Art, Julie Joyce, and supports the Museum's contemporary art programs, fostering the knowledge and love of contemporary art in the Santa Barbara community.
+In support of Curator of Contemporary Art James Glisson, programs and events of The Museum Contemporaries foster the knowledge and appreciation of contemporary art in the Santa Barbara community.
 Activities include exclusive access to Curatorial Salons, as well as special tours to galleries, museums, artists’ studios, and home collections.
-Members are also invited to attend curator-led trips to private and public sites in the Southern California region and, on occasion, trips organized to significant national and international venues.